Below is some advice about problems first year students typically run in to.

 Getting a bank account & credit card

-HSBC, 1165 3rd Avenue @68th St., will open account with a letter certifying graduate student status and one ID, low minimum balance, *HAS A BRANCH IN ITHACA*
+HSBC, 1165 3rd Avenue @68th St., will open account with a letter certifying graduate student status and one ID, low minimum balance, *NO LONGER HAS A BRANCH IN ITHACA*

 Washington Mutual, 1191 3rd Avenue @ 69th St., does not require social security number, no minimum balance, no fees for cashing international checks, ATM card arrives within a week, 9 day waiting period to cash checks within the first month, *No branch in Ithaca*